aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/initialize-vendors.md

 style="width: 60%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>
 <br/><br/>

-For usage of Netlify, one could refer to declaring a `netlify.toml` configuration file [like the one referenced in DANDI Archive](https://github.com/dandi/dandi-archive/blob/master/web/netlify.toml)
+For usage of Netlify, one could refer to declaring a `netlify.toml` configuration file [like the one referenced in {{ instance.name }} Archive](https://github.com/dandi/dandi-archive/blob/master/web/netlify.toml)

 These values can also be replicated in the settings.